 Don't let them go unprepared.

-Next Thursday, August 3, 2017, from 3 p.m. to 5 p.m. at the Kansas City, Kansas, courthouse, US Probation will be holding its quarterly orientation program for people facing federal prison time.
-Family and counsel are encouraged to attend.
-Participants may join by videoconference from Wichita and Topeka.
+On February 21, 2019, from 3 p.m. to 5 p.m. at the Kansas City, Kansas, courthouse, US Probation will be holding its quarterly orientation program for people facing federal prison time.
+Family, counsel, and staff members are encouraged to attend.
+Participants may join by videoconference from the federal courthouses in Wichita, Topeka, and the Western District of Missouri.

 Among other things, attendees will learn (or be reminded of):